|

 listed first.
 The second option is Alphabetical.
 When you choose this

 option, your results are listed in alphabetical order.
+The third option is

 Relevance.
 When you choose this option, your results are ranked according

 to a complicated algorithm.
+First, the system checks

 to see what field contains your search terms; if your terms appears in the